Infertility and Hormones at a glimpse

 It is necessary to have normal levels of Progesterone present in the women uterus that make ready a womb for fertilizing eggs and chances of conceiving the baby.

 Follicle-stimulating hormone (FSH)

-Follicle-stimulating hormone (FSH) assists in handle the egg production and menstrual cycle.
-FSH levels are inspected generally on the day two or three of the menstruation to settle on a woman ovarian function and assess egg quality.
+Follicle-stimulating hormone (FSH) assists in handling the egg production and menstrual cycle.
+FSH levels are inspected generally on the day two or three of the menstruation to settle on a woman’s ovarian function and assess egg quality.

 Normally, women that have high FSH levels present in their blood on day two or three of menstruation have less chance of live birth as compared to other women of a similar age besides having IVF treatment and ovulation stimulation.

-The outcome of these evolutions is not definite pointer of infertility, but abnormally high levels associate with reduced reaction ovulation stimulation medications, and it leads to a low chance of IVF success.
+The outcome of these evolutions is not a definite pointer to infertility, but abnormally high levels associate with reduced reaction to ovulation stimulation medications, and it leads to a low chance of IVF success.
 The surgeon needs to evaluate fertility hormone levels before undergoing any treatment.

 Progesterone levels usually increase in 1-week post ovulation and can be evaluated via fertility blood tests to identify the amount of Progesterone that exists in the bloodstream.
 After setting up a baseline of Progesterone in the blood, a surgeon will carry out mid-luteal serum Progesterone fertility tests for females approximately day 21 of menstruation or if urinary LH predictor tests show a positive sign with ovulation, seven days post this test is positive.